PuruVJ/puruvjdev2/src/blog/move-to-css-modules-from-styled-components.md

 > Pardon the TypeScript code if you're not familiar with it or hate it.
 It can't be helped.
 Its part of my very being now 😇.

+And yes, it automatically does the scoping and vendor prefixing. vendor prefixing is runtime generated, that is it determines if the browser needs vendor prefixes, then it will churn out styles with vendor prefixes.
+Its like a sweet runtime PostCSS and Autoprefixer running in the browser.

 It makes stuff very very easy.
 But this is where it starts to go wrong if you don't fully understand how React and its rendering processes work.

-And yes, it automatically does the scoping and vendor prefixing. vendor prefixing is runtime generated, that is it determines if the browser needs vendor prefixes, then it will churn out styles with vendor prefixes.
-Its like a sweet runtime PostCSS and Autoprefixer running in the browser.

 ![Here be dragons](../../static/media/why-move-styled-to-css-modules--here-be-dragons.gif)

 # What are CSS Modules?

-CSS Modules is a slightly-less radical way of writing CSS.
+CSS Modules are a slightly-less radical way of writing CSS.
 Its basically separate CSS files, but only modular.
 Syntax remains the same mostly, but it's scoped to the components where it is used (By mangling class names).
 The general pattern of these is this:

 ```txt
 |-HelloWorld